2018 EFL Championship play-off final: Post-match

-The Villa manager Steve Bruce was unhappy in particular that Fredericks had escaped any kind of punishment for his challenge on Grealish, stating: "First half we didn't do enough.
+Aston Villa manager Steve Bruce was unhappy in particular that Fredericks had escaped any kind of punishment for his challenge on Grealish, stating: "First half we didn't do enough.
 But a big decision then went against us.
 The red card was very early and I know we don't want to see a game ruined early, but I was right in front of the incident – he stamps on him."
 Slaviša Jokanović, the Fulham head coach, said "It was a really important victory for us and we deserved it.
 It's not easy to play with lots of pressure, with lots of young players, and on the other side lots of experience".
 Tom Cairney was named the man of the match.

 Fulham ended the next season, their first in the Premier League since they were relegated in the 2013–14 campaign, in 19th place and were relegated back to the Championship.
 Despite finishing ten points ahead of bottom club Huddersfield Town, Fulham concluded the season ten points from safety having conceded 81 goals, the most in the league.
 Aston Villa finished fifth in the 2018–19 EFL Championship and secured a 2–1 victory in the play-off final which saw them promoted to the Premier League for the 2019–20 season.